connorcavarretta/depthwise-conv-for-denoising/README.md

 # depthwise-conv-for-denoising
-Code for our paper: "Depth-wise Convolution is All We Need for a Lightweight Deep Learning Model for Image Denoising"
+Code for our paper: "Depth-wise Convolution is All You Need for a Lightweight Deep Learning Model for Image Denoising"

 ---